h8d13/LKFS/README.md

 Coolest part of this project: Initial auto download is **3.3mb.**

-Extracted is < ~10mb, end goal being a kind of TUI-os + Port it to actual hardware.
+Extracted is < ~10mb, end goal being a kind of TUI-os + Port it to actual hardware (190mb +/-) And for the whole process to take less than 30 seconds.

 Download the repo and extract or `git clone https://github.com/h8d13/LKFS`